numalariamodeling/FE-2023-examples/README.md

       ```

 - Run the script, wait for it to finish, and checkout your simulation outputs.
-    - Do your outputs look like you expect?
+    - ❓ Do your outputs look like you expect?
     - *Hint: there should be five simulations as we created five stochastic realizations*
 - Update the experiment name and ID in `analyzer_W2.py`.
 You'll notice that the `sweep_variable` parameter is already set to `Run_Number` so the analyzer will pull out this tag for each simulation.
 This list can take more parameters/tags as necessary when you start adding more complex sweeps.
 Run the analyzer & check the csv/png processed outputs.
-    - Checkout the `InsetChart` plot generated by the analyzer - how does it look different now that we've swept over the run number?
+    - Checkout the `InsetChart` plot generated by the analyzer
+        - ❓ How does it look different now that we've swept over the run number?
 - Try adding the output of the sweep to your MonthlyPfPRAnalyzer visualization script from last time.
 How might you account for adding this to your plot?

 </p>